The Foolproof Way to Find Out Your Real Body Type

 You’ll notice the equations below allow you to use your bust or shoulder measurements interchangeably.
 Doing this accounts for those who have especially big or small busts or especially narrow or broad shoulders.
 You may find that doing the equation with your shoulders versus your bust places you in two different body-type categories.
-This means your body type may actually span more than one category; for example, you may find you’re more of a pear when using your bust measurement and more of an hourglass when using your shoulder measurement.
+This means your body type may actually span more than one category; for example, you may find you’re more of an A-line when using your bust measurement and more of an hourglass when using your shoulder measurement.
 If this is the case for you, you should consider both body types when shopping and, ultimately, make purchases by seeing what looks best on you.

 Scroll down to see which shape description matches your body, and then use Bayou’s equation to verify you’ve found your true shape.